hocho/HaskellIoMonadInCSharp/README.md

 **Caveat emptor: I am not an expert in Haskell, this is my attempt to understand Monads in general and the IO monad in particular.**

 This CSharp solution shows the underpinning of how the IO Monad works.
-The key to understanding the monad is that it is a *container which wraps a function that perform IO* and that the *container itself is a function*, which when unwrapped, invokes the wrapped function.
+The key to understanding the monad is that it is a *container/context which wraps a function that perform IO* and that the *container/context itself is a function*, which when unwrapped, invokes the wrapped function.

 Hera are the main artifacts, briefly explained in sequence
-1. **Unit** and **ReadWorld** are primitives; empty structures, filling in for similar concepts in Haskell. *Unit* is a tuple of 0 arity, representing nothing. *RealWorld* is the baton passed between IO function to force sequencing.
+1. **Unit** and **RealWorld** are primitives; empty structures, filling in for similar concepts in Haskell. *Unit* is a tuple of 0 arity, representing a type that only allows one value. *RealWorld* is the baton passed between IO function to force sequencing.
 2. **Io** is a generic delegate, a function with takes a RealWorld and returns an IO Result.
 3. **IoResult** is a generic tuple holding the RealWorld and the result of an IO Action.
 The result could be *Unit* for cases like writing to the console, which does not return a result.
 4. The **Return** method, takes an IO function and creates an *Io*, by wrapping it.